 Kyoto’s main areas for nightspots include Gion, a small, somewhat understated area of mostly austere wooden buildings, close to some of Kyoto’s most famous religious sites, and wherein the city’s dwindling geisha population entertains visitors in a variety of traditional contexts.
 It’s also a good place to find ochaya (tea houses) and kaiseki restaurants, though advance bookings are usually required.

 Because most of Kyoto’s cultural and religious sites close quite early – as early as 4 pm, or 5 pm at the latest – it’s common, when one goes to an area like Gion, to see foreign tourists wandering around aimlessly, still awed by the city’s daytime spectacle, yet not knowing quite where to go or what to do before bedtime.
 So let me give your evening stroll some purpose and suggest you go to Pontocho instead.

 Pontocho is a narrow street that runs parallel to the Kamo river between Shijo Dori and Sanjo Dori.
 It used to be another well-known place for geisha establishments, but today is packed with clubs and bars, eateries and other attractions.
-Whether you’re looking for a meal, drinks or nighttime street photography, the bright lights of Pontocho is where it’s at.
+Whether you’re looking for a meal, drinks or nighttime street photography, the bright lights of Pontocho are where it’s at.
 Check out too the adjacent Kiyamachi, another small street west of Pontocho.